OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(helmet.ieNoOpen());
 ```

 - **Expect-CT:** Certificate Transparency is a new mechanism developed to fix some structural problems regarding current SSL infrastructure.
 It has three directives.
-Enforce directive dictates if the policy should be enforced or be used in report-only mode.
-Max-age directive specifies how long this setting will be valid.
-Report-uri directive specifies where the browser should send invalid CT information reports.
+The `enforce` directive dictates if the policy should be enforced or be used in report-only mode.
+The `max-age` directive specifies how long this setting will be valid.
+Finally, the `report-uri` directive specifies where the browser should send invalid CT information reports.
 These can be implemented in your application as follows:

 ```JavaScript
 var expectCt = require(‘expect-ct’);